sl8710/Group_3_Repo_System_Analysis/README.md

 Team Members and Roles:

-Dahiana Bartolome - Team Lead & System Architect
+Dahiana Bartolome - Senior Developer/Team Lead

-Sergio Lopes - Design Lead & UI/UX Specialist
+Sergio Lopes - Front-end Developer

-Jiahang Chen - Programming Guru & Backend Developer
+Jiahang Chen - Software Architect

-Jorge Trujillo - Tester & Security Expert
+Jorge Trujillo - Back-end Developer

 Project Description: Our intelligent product expiration date inventory tracking system provides a comprehensive solution for small and medium-sized businesses, such as independent cafes and restaurants, to streamline their inventory control processes, ensure accurate record keeping and minimize the risk of product expiration or waste.
 By integrating a barcode scanner, an inventory database, and a user-friendly display screen, the system simplifies the recording, tracking, and management of products’ expiration dates.